 Some individuals feel that shampoo is entirely unnecessary.
 They may cleanse their hair only with apple cider vinegar, herbal tonics, or just water.
 Shampoo can prove too drying for certain hair types.
 In certain cases, a person may only use water to wash the hair and a conditioner at the end of the process.
 This technique is called cowashing.

 The cowashing method is often helpful for individuals with normal healthy scalps who possess very thick and sometimes unmanageable manes.
 Shampoo may dry out the hair shaft, leading to impossible tangles.
 In such cases a conditioner-only method is employed to keep the hair cuticle sealed such that long or excessively curly hair types can be managed and untangled with a greater ease.
 Problematic scalps will not usually do well with this method, as conditioner may only add to the oil and build-up dilemmas.
-Glamour and Love offers detailed advice regarding cowashing.
+Real Simple offers detailed advice regarding cowashing.